-We also booked and AirBnB which was so cheap!
+We also booked an AirBnB which was so cheap!
 It saved us so much money and allowed us to experience Portland like locals.
-If you have never tried AirBnB, copy and paste this link into your browser to get $40 towards your first trip! www.airbnb.com/c/stephaniev4915
+If you have never tried AirBnB, you should!
+It’s a great way to save money and travel!

 DAY 1: PORTLAND, OREGON

 Our flight landed, and we picked up our rental car.
 We were very excited to be in the rainy weather of Portland, Oregon.
 I actually love the rain!
 Probably because it refuses to rain in Southern California so I don’t see it often.
 But anyway.
 The first thing we needed to do was eat since we landed around lunch time.
 So, we headed over to Rip City Grill to get some awesome tri-tip sandwiches.

 After lunch, we were still too early to check into our AirBnB, so we had planned a little driving trip to see the area of Cascade Locks.